-If a mother has rubella during the first 3 months, the baby may be miscarried or stillborn.
+A pregnant woman who has rubella in the first 3 months of her pregnancy may have a miscarriage or baby that is stillborn.
 Or they may be born with severe birth defects known as congenital rubella syndrome.
-This can cause:

 Centers for Disease Control and Prevention

 Rubella.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/rubella.
 Accessed October 28, 2020.

 Rubella.
 Red Book: 2012 Report of the Committee on Infectious Diseases.
 In: Pickering LK, ed.
 29th ed.
 Elk Grove Village, IL: American Academy of Pediatrics; 2012:629-634.